Aurimat Battle Armor He-Man (Blank COO) - Front View

 SUMMARY:

 The Aurimat Battle Armor He-Man was released in the second year of the Los Amos del Universo production (1985).
-The first year it was released with 2 variants.
-A France-marked, as well as a covered-up COO variant of the figure with brown eyebrows (Prince Adam head), callus in the right hand for better handling of weapons, and all accessories marked MEXICO.
+In the first year, it was released with 2 variants.
+A France-marked, as well as a covered-up COO variant of the figure with brown eyebrows (Prince Adam head), callus in the right hand for better handling of weapons, and all accessories, marked MEXICO.
 The chest emblem is dark orange with a red outline.

 The next year of production (1986) Aurimat used Taiwan molds, and so both variants released in the last year of production had BA He-Mans marked TAIWAN, with TAIWAN marked accessories.
 The chest emblem is dark orange with a maroon outline.
 One variant with an orange belt and the other (rarer) variant with a red belt.
-In both cases, this figure no longer had a hand callus.
-This figure used the He-Man head with black eyebrows.
-The red belt variant came in both regular boots and larger thunder punch boots.
+In both cases, this figure no longer has a hand callus.
+This figure uses the He-Man head with black eyebrows.
+The red belt variant has either regular boots or larger Thunder punch boots.
 It's unclear if the orange belt figure also has a large TP boot variant.

 I've so far been able to id batch numbers #26, #27, and #28 for the axe.
 The sword I've only seen #32 and #31, but I'm assuming there's at least one more batch number that I've yet to ID.
 The sword does have the injection hole at the top covered on the Aurimat, so that's also a quick way to tell it apart.
-An interesting note is that Aurimat had about 3 factories running at the same time (Mamsa y Promusa were 2 of them), so a theory is that each batch number corresponded to a separate factory release.
+An interesting note is that Aurimat had at least 2 factories running at the same time (Mamsa y Promusa), so a theory is that each batch number corresponds to a separate factory release.

 DISTINGUISHING CHARACTERISTICS: